ricroc/AnonyChat/README.md

 # CIPHER//NET

 A self-hosted, single-page encrypted chat application.
-No accounts, no servers, no tracking — just cryptographic keypairs, signed messages, and end-to-end encryption.
+No accounts, no tracking — just cryptographic keypairs, signed messages, and end-to-end encryption.

 Built to run on [OnionShare](https://onionshare.org/), but works on any static web host over HTTPS.